timewave-computer/valence-services/contracts/auction/auction/README.md

 # Auction contract

-This is a Dutch auction contract of a pair `(TOKEN_1, TOKEN_2)`, where the sold token is always `TOKEN_1` and bought token is always `TOKEN_2`.
+This is a Dutch auction contract of a pair `(TOKEN_1, TOKEN_2)`, where the token sold in the auction is always `TOKEN_1` and bids are accepted in `TOKEN_2`.

 ## Dutch auction

-In Dutch auctions we start the auction with a high price and lower it until the auction ends.
+Dutch auctions descend in price.
+We start the auction with a high price and lower it until the auction ends.
 The price is lowered by a fixed amount every block, based on the strategy of the auction.

-Market makers are allowed to bid in the auction based on their preferred price.
-Bids are resolved immediately, as long as there is `TOKEN_1` to be sold.
+Market makers may include their bids in a block based on their preferred price.
+Bids are resolved immediately, as long as there is `TOKEN_1` still available.

-The auction is finished when either the last block of the auction has been reached, or all `TOKEN_1` has been sold, whichever comes first.
+The auction completes when either the last block of the auction has been reached, or all `TOKEN_1` has been sold, whichever comes first.

 ## Auction life cycle